garrandall/popular-music-data/tracks/beamer-benz-or-bentley-lloyd-banks-juelz-santana.md

 Beamer, Benz, Or Bentley
 Beamer, Benz, Or Bentley
 Beamer, Benz, Or Bentley
-This scheming dont affect me
+This scheming don't affect me

 Im fresh Im fly, Im so damn high more than 500 horses when I roll by
 Im calm Im cool, everything brand new
-I dont hand cuff you can get your whole damn crew
+I don't hand cuff you can get your whole damn crew

 Get in my Beamer, Benz, Or Bentley
 Beamer, Benz, Or Bentley